'Fukrey 3' is showing marvelous hold at the box office

 Aiming for the Rs.
 100 crore mark

 As per industry tracker Sacnilk, the Mrighdeep Singh Lamba directorial earned Rs.
-4.75 crore (early estimates) on Tuesday.
+3.65 crore (early estimates) on Wednesday.
 Overall, it has earned Rs.
-59.92 crore in India.
-The movie received rave reviews from critics.
-Richa Chadha, Pulkit Samrat, Pankaj Tripathi, Varun Sharma, and Manjot Singh reprised their roles.
-Ali Fazal appeared in a cameo.
-The movie is pitted against Jawan and The Vaccine War.
+62.93 crore in India.
+The movie received rave reviews from critics and viewers.
+The cast includes Richa Chadha, Varun Sharma, Manjot Singh, and Pankaj Tripathi, among others.
+Ali Fazal appears in a cameo.
+The project is bankrolled by Excel Entertainment.